matsp/material-components-vue/README.md

 ## component architecture principles

 * container components e.g. 'Card' have named slots to fill in other components
-* sub-components e.g. 'List' for optional content in other components
+* sub-components for components with optional content e.g. 'List'
 * state is outside of components and will be passed in as props - maybe modeled
 * components react on state changes with actions
-* components CSS classes can be modified by props
+* components CSS classes can be modified by props e.g. 'isPrimary'

 ## component detail design
 * optional id on every component
 * just one type as prop e.g. Boolean instead of [Boolean, String]
-* v-if on tags if needed e.g. v-if="text"
+* v-if on tags inside components if needed e.g. v-if="text"
 * v-bind="$attrs" to inherit parent non prop attributes in sub components & v-on="$listeners" to inherit their listeners